ericnjanga/react_todo-app/README.md

 ### Unit Testing

+Unit Testing helps us test component logic:
+* Does it render?
-Unit Testing helps us test component logic (Does it render?
-Are the inside methods working property?). <br />
+* Are the inside methods working property?. <br />
 Run `npm test` and [Jest](https://facebook.github.io/jest/) will launch the watch mode and look for every file with `.test.js` or `.spec.js` suffix (even files with `.js` suffix in `__tests__` folders) located at any depth under the `src` top level folder.

 ### UI Testing